ilanman/gcloud-terraform/README.md

 # GCP Trading Algorithm Infrastructure with Terraform

 This project sets up the infrastructure required to deploy a Google Cloud Function for a trading algorithm using Google Cloud Platform (GCP) resources.
-The setup includes a Google Cloud Storage bucket to store the function source code and a Cloud Function that triggers HTTP requests to run the trading algoriroject Structure
+The setup includes a Google Cloud Storage bucket to store the function source code and a Cloud Function that triggers HTTP requests to run the function.

 - [Terraform Project overview](#terraform-project-overview)
 - [Github repo usage](#github-repo-usage)